 A student taking 12 or more credits in courses numbered 100 or above and earning a GPA of 3.5 or higher for that semester will be placed on the Dean’s List.
 The Dean’s List is distributed to area newspapers for publishing unless a student files a Non-disclosure of Information form in the Admissions and Registration Office to not have this information published.

 Graduation with Honors

 Students graduating with final cumulative grade point averages of at least 3.75, will receive honors designations on their college transcripts.
-To be acknowledged at the graduation ceremony with high honors, students must have a cumulative GPA of at least 3.75 as of the semester prior to graduation.
+To be acknowledged at the graduation ceremony with honors, students must have a cumulative GPA of at least 3.75 as of the semester prior to graduation.

 Satisfactory/Unsatisfactory (“S/U”) grading is available only at the discretion of the instructor.
 A limit of 15 semester credits graded “S” may count toward an associate degree at FVCC, excluding credits awarded from Advanced Placement and International Baccalaureate exams.

 Note: Transfer students must check their transfer institutions’ policies regarding acceptance of “S” credits.